puppeteer/puppeteer/docs/api.md

 `puppeteer` is a *product* for browser automation.
 When installed, it downloads a version of Chromium, which it then drives using `puppeteer-core`.
 Being an end-user product, `puppeteer` supports a bunch of convenient `PUPPETEER_*` env variables to tweak its behavior.

-`puppetee-core` is a *library* to help drive anything that supports DevTools protocol. `puppeteer-core` doesn't download Chromium when installed.
+`puppeteer-core` is a *library* to help drive anything that supports DevTools protocol. `puppeteer-core` doesn't download Chromium when installed.
 Being a library, `puppeteer-core` is fully driven through its programmatic interface and disregards all the `PUPPETEER_*` env variables.

 To sum up, the only differences between `puppeteer-core` and `puppeteer` are: